Get Started By Contacting us!

-This is very important if you're planning a renovation that may cause damage to your home's walls, ceiling, and flooring, as distressing asbestos ceiling tiles and flooring can result in asbestos-containing dust, which is dangerous to breathe.
+A renovation that may cause damage to your home’s walls, ceiling, and flooring should take this into consideration.
+Distressing asbestos ceiling tiles and flooring can result in asbestos-containing dust, which is dangerous to breathe.

 Let’s discuss how to identify the asbestos problems in your home and what to do when you think you have asbestos in your home.

-Most Nassau County homeowners know that finding asbestos in their homes is generally undesirable.
-However, what is asbestos?
+Nassau County homeowners know that asbestos is generally unwelcome in their homes.
+Asbestos, however, what is it?
 Where is asbestos found?
 How do we identify it, and what do you do if you find it in your environment?

 If you’re a homeowner or thinking about purchasing an older home in South Hempstead, NY, these are questions you should ask.